Xmorelle/webpage/index.md

 - **11/2018** : my abstract for the 42nd Annual Meeting of the Adhesion Society got accepted, see you in Hilton Head, South Carolina in February 2019!

-- **10/2018** : second paper of the fall accepted for publication in JMPS!
-Perfect timing for Jérémy Chevalier's PhD defense => with a big congrats on the hard work done, and finally paying back!

 ### Scientific Vision and Projects

 _keywords_ : mechanics and fracture of soft polymer networks, multi-scale characterization approach, micro-mechanical physics-based modeling, design of smart multifunctional devices.

 A common trait throughout my whole research experience is the strong will of seeking a better molecular understanding of polymer networks deformation and fracture micromechanisms, in order to _in-fine_ establish more clearly the relation between polymer microstructure and their macroscopic properties.
-Building on the knowledge of this theoretical quest, I also envision to tackle more multi-disciplinary and coupled problems through the study and design of those passionating soft active materials.
+Building on the knowledge of this rather theoretical quest, I also envision to tackle more multi-disciplinary and coupled problems through the study and design of soft active materials.
 The area of soft matter mechanics being extremely vast, it still offers plenty of room for new exciting developments.

 _Projects : in construction..._